vijay-eis/rfcs/text/0000-localizing-api-messages.md

 - Support for [controlled vocabulary](https://issues.folio.org/browse/UXPROD-3148) (runtime data/data coming from DB tables.
 E.g. Patron Groups for tenants)

 ## Detailed Explanation/Design
-- Locale specific translations MUST be stored in a properties file
-- Properties file naming convention
-  - default locale (en_US) - somename.properties
-  - specific locale - somename_fr.properties (For french),  somename_de.properties (For german)
-- Properties file MUST BE loaded using the classpath.
-AVOID using file locations
-- Properties file entries WILL use the standard key value pair format
-- When using application frameworks (spring, vertx, etc.) implement localization using the framework specific implementation (if there is one)
+* Translation file format will depend on the language that is used to develop the module
+  * Java, Groovy - properties
+  * JavaScript, nodejs - json
+* Translation files MUST be placed under translations/<Backend Module Name>
+* Translation message keys MUST be a string (alphanumeric characters ONLY)
-- When handling messages with placeholders, replace the placeholders with the actual value on the server side before sending it back to the client
+* When handling messages with placeholders, replace the placeholders with the actual value on the server side before sending it back to the client
-- STOP using the lang parameter.
+* STOP using the lang query string parameter.
-- accept-language header value MUST be in ll_CC format. , where ll is a two-letter language code, and CC is a two-letter country code.
+* accept-language header value MUST be in ll_CC format. , where ll is a two-letter language code, and CC is a two-letter country code.
-- When accept-language header is missing or has an incorrect value, return the message in en_US (or the default locale configured)
+* When accept-language header is missing or has an incorrect value, return the message value in en_US.
+If message value cannot be found, return the message key

 ## Rationale and Alternatives